openmobilityfoundation/governance/technical/Conference_Call_Meeting_Guidance.md

 ## Follow up

-- After the meeting, finalize the notes on the wiki page.
-Include links to any presentations, documents, issues, pull requests, and/or a recording
+- After the meeting, finalize the notes on the wiki page with the note taker.
+Include links to any presentations, documents, issues, pull requests, and/or a recording.
 - If there are action items (either for you or an attendee) or summary items, add those to the appropriate issue or PR as a new comment, with a link back to the WG meeting agenda
-- Reply to the original mailing list and say the meeting minutes are ready for review with a direct link to that section, and provide a short summary of links and action items.
+- A chair will reply to the original mailing list and say the meeting minutes are ready for review with a direct link to that section, and provide a short summary of links, and include action items in the email.